Chiltern Walks: Kings Langley to Aldenham

 Map: St Albans & Hatfield Map | Hemel Hempstead & Welwyn Garden City | Ordnance Survey | OS Explorer Map 182

-We parked at the end of the route at Aldenham and took an Uber to the start of the walk at King’s Langley.
-You can also do it by a combination of a bus to Bushey and a train to King’s Langley but it was a mid-winter’s day and we were short on time.
+We parked at the end of the route at Aldenham and took an Uber to the start of the walk at Kings Langley station.
+You can also do it by a combination of a bus to Bushey and a train to Kings Langley but it was a mid-winter’s day and we were short on time.
+The guidance below will help you navigate but don’t use it as a fully accurate turn-by-turn guide.
+Always take a map and/or a GPX route and prepare well for the weather and terrain.

-Briefly follow Chequers Lane in an easterly direction then take the first path on the right heading south to High Elms Lane.
-Take a left to follow High Elms Lane to the A405 North Orbital Road.
-Take a right to find the underpass then cross under the A405.
-Follow Bucknalls Lane in an easterly direction, crossing over the M1 bridge.
-Near the end of Bucknalls Lane before it becomes Oaks Path, take a right to keep on the Hertfordshire Way through Bricket Wood into the Munden Estate.
+Under the A405: Briefly follow Chequers Lane in an easterly direction, then take the first path on the right heading south to High Elms Lane.
+Take a left to follow High Elms Lane to the A405 North Orbital Road, then take a right to find the underpass to cross safely.

 Hertfordshire Way next section clockwise: Chiltern Walks: Boxmoor and Kings Langley